HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/frontend/openlayers-geojson.md

 map.addLayer(geojsonVector);
 ```

+This will show you the point on the map.
+Congrats.

 ### 4 Get JSON from an url address

 In real life, we get jsons from an url address.
 This is the last step: